Our Basic Money Rates

 Some examples of things you might do around here, depending on your experience and desires and depending on the season:

-Cutting and splitting firewood, mowing, gardening, cleaning, carpentry, trail clearing, garlic mustard hunting and removal (we have kept this highly invasive plant out of these woods so far, by diligence and care.
-If you like walking in the woods and pulling plants, come in April or May and we’ll go out hunting with you.)
+Cutting and splitting firewood, mowing, gardening, cleaning, carpentry, trail clearing, invasive species removal (we have kept this highly invasive plant out of these woods so far, by diligence and care.
+It's fun to go into the woods to help preserve biodiversity.
+I'll go with you and show you how.)

 Comments